YAKM0/Updater/README.md

-VERY simple bash update script
+VERY simple bash update script.
-MUST HAVE SUDO PRIV TO RUN SCRIPT
+MUST HAVE SUDO PRIV TO RUN SCRIPT!

-Will update, upgrade, and auto-remove packages
+Will update, upgrade, and auto-remove packages.
-If you choose, it will do a dist-upgrade
+If you choose, it will do a distribution upgrade.
+Script has all output run into background except distribution upgrade (if ran)

 git clone https://github.com/YAKM0/updater
 cd updater